 3. Do you empower your teams to support your customers?

 Understanding and supporting your customers is key to being a customer-centric company, yet it’s equally as important to empower your internal support teams.
-The best way to empower your employees to better support customers is to equip your support agents with the right knowledge.
+The best way to empower your team to better support customers is to equip your support agents with the right knowledge.
 Just as customers are great sources of insight for company improvement, so are support agents.
-Aside from knowing how to lead your support team, the right tools and strategy can enable agents to provide competent and quick assistance.
+Aside from management knowing how to lead your support team, the right tools and strategy can enable agents to provide competent and quick assistance.
 Zendesk Guide enables support teams to tap into their collective knowledge and to even turn solved tickets into accessible content.